The ROOT mathematical libraries consist of the following components:

 - algorithms for binary search/hashing sorting

-- statistical functions, like common probability and cumulative (quantile) distributions
+- statistical functions, such as common probability and cumulative (quantile) distributions

 - geometrical functions

-Some of elementary mathematical functions refer to basic mathematical functions like the square root, the power to a number of the calculus of a logarithm, while others are used for number treatment, like rounding.
+Some of elementary mathematical functions refer to basic mathematical functions such as the square root, the power to a number of the calculus of a logarithm, while others are used for number treatment, like rounding.

-Although there are some functions that are not in the standard C math library (like
+Although there are some functions that are not in the standard C math library (such as

 Factorial), most of the functionality